 A great question!

-This article will give an in-depth look at lecithin, when and why you want to use it in your cannabis edibles, and explore the different forms like powdered or liquid, sunflower or soy.
+Here, we will take an in-depth look at lecithin, lecithin benefits, and when, and why you want to use it in your cannabis edibles.

 What is Lecithin?